PHP-DI/PHP-DI/news/15-php-di-5-0-released.md

 - tags require to write [compiler passes](http://symfony.com/doc/current/components/dependency_injection/tags.html#create-a-compilerpass) which are verbose and not trivial
 - tags don't work if the container isn't compiled

-In the end manipulating lists instead of tags is simpler and feels more natural to use.
-To be fair however tags offer an approach with more freedom, allowing to implement more advanced behaviors.
+While tags offer an approach with more freedom, manipulating lists instead of tags is simpler and feels more natural to use.

 ### Decorating a previous entry